Jane Whitefield (novel series): Reception

 Both Poison Flower and String of Beads were on the Los Angeles Times Bestsellers list.

 Reviews for novels in the series are generally positive.
 Publishers Weekly calls Jane "an original and fascinating creation" and an "unusually intriguing heroine".
 The Orlando Sentinel says Perry has created "a fascinating heroine in Jane Whitefield, who is not only quick on her feet but savvy and compassionate."
 In Native American Sleuths, Donaldson praises Perry for the way in which the character's speech and behavior change between the mainstream world and the Indian world, and says "the Seneca background—both contemporary and historical—is handled with accuracy and understanding."

 One reviewer critiqued The Face-Changers for "an overly complex structure that obliges a reader to put up with long passages filled with nothing but the minutiae of pursuit and paranoia."
 Another described the same book as "a thriller of a disappearing act, involving low-tech/high-brain escape techniques of dazzling ingenuity".

-The Denver Post describes Blood Money as "an excellent novel of suspense, one whose success is based on the strength and wits of its characters as opposed to one built on high-tech gadgetry" and "a bright and engaging adventure that pulls readers in with an interesting premise and wonderful characters and holds their attention with action that is both unexpected and credible", and Kirkus called it "compulsively readable."
+The Denver Post describes Blood Money as "an excellent novel of suspense, one whose success is based on the strength and wits of its characters as opposed to one built on high-tech gadgetry" and "a bright and engaging adventure that pulls readers in with an interesting premise and wonderful characters and holds their attention with action that is both unexpected and credible", and Kirkus called it "compulsively readable".

 By the sixth book, Runner, Publishers Weekly refers to the series as formulaic, and criticizes the lack of backstory for new readers.

 In its review for Poison Flower, The Washington Times calls Jane "perhaps one of the most intriguing characters in literary crime" and says it is "especially interesting to track her recollections of her Seneca ancestry and her ultimate reliance on another kind of civilization."
 Of A String of Beads, it says "what is most intriguing about his Whitefield series is the intense detail that accompanies its developments."

 Publishers Weekly calls A String of Beads, the last book in the series to date, "a hair-raising adventure with a woman warrior who would make her Seneca forbears proud."

-The book Shaman or Sherlock? says "Perry makes both Whitefields credible—the native woman with a secure role in the tribal hierarchy and a deep-seated commitment to tribal values, and the highly competent modern professional, who skirts the edge of the law to do good in her community."
+The book Shaman or Sherlock? says that "Perry makes both Whitefields credible—the native woman with a secure role in the tribal hierarchy and a deep-seated commitment to tribal values, and the highly competent modern professional, who skirts the edge of the law to do good in her community."